alexandrubala/alexandrubala/README.md

 ## What I do

-- Custom WordPress development
+- Custom WordPress & WooCommerce development
-- WooCommerce integrations
+- Business websites and e-commerce platforms
-- Custom plugins
+- Custom plugins and integrations
-- Performance optimization
+- Performance optimization and technical SEO
-- Technical SEO
+- Cloudflare and hosting infrastructure
-- Astro websites
+- AI-assisted website deployment workflows

 ## Experience